-- 5. If simultaneous contacts by opponents occurs over the net and both opponents make an extended contact with the ball, play can continue after this action. - 6.
+- 5. If simultaneous contacts by opponents occurs over the net and both opponents make an extended contact with the ball, even if the contact is completed above the opponent court, play continues. - 6.
 Within the playing area, a player is not permitted to take support from a team-mate or any other structure/object in order to reach the ball (Rule 9.1.3). - 7.
 The ball may be played with any part of the body (except when serving). - 8.
 The ball must be hit, not caught and/ or thrown.
 It can rebound in any direction.